TheDev05/TheDev05/README.md

 - 🌻 Aspire to be into future Dev. roles! ❤

-- ⚡ Fun fact: I like to write stories, Fav emoji: Sunflower🌻 .
+- ⚡ Fun fact: I like to write stories, watching singing contests; Fav emoji: Sunflower🌻 .

 <br/>